Accounting Mistakes That Could Sink Your Business

 - Mingling expenses.
 No, we’re not talking about the cost of wining and dining potential clients (which is a totally acceptable expense that shouldn’t get you into trouble as long as you avoid the Cristal and caviar).
 When you use your business accounts for personal expenses and vice versa you can get into some serious trouble, not only with managing your money, but also with the IRS.
 Such spending habits could lead to an audit and some hefty fines.
 So your best bet is to simply keep your personal and professional finances separate in order to avoid messy accounts and potential problems at tax time.

 - Outdated software.
 You might not want to shell out for upgrades to your software every year since it can be a pretty pricy affair.
 But when you allow your system to become too outdated you will start to have problems interfacing with other software, which can lead to difficulties dealing with vendors, lenders, customers, and so on, and even end in file corruption.
 Luckily, there are a couple of solutions.
 For one thing, you don’t necessarily have to update your software annually, especially if you only use the basic features.
 Every two years is probably sufficient.
+Always compare accounting software features to find the best natural fit for your business needs.
 Further, you might want to look into open source software alternatives, which are free and may be upgraded frequently.

 - Inadequate security.
 The average firewall might be enough for home use, but considering some of the sensitive data generated by your business, especially in the arena of accounting, you should definitely arrange for a suitable firewall, antivirus program, and possibly even encryption software to make sure that sensitive information (for both you and your clients) doesn’t fall into the wrong hands.
 A breach of this sort could not only lead to accounts being compromised; it could also land you in court facing costly lawsuits.